ansys/pyensight/doc/source/calc_functions.rst

-This function only operates on model parts with pre-defined species.
+This function only operates on model parts with predefined species.
 The specified materials can either be a list of materials or a single material value.
 The specified species can either be a list, a single specie, or no specie (that is a null species list that then computes an element value based on only material fraction contributions).
 The scalar per element